alodha100/kubernetes_training_2/k-labs/lab02-extra/README.md

 # Step 1
 Enable pod security policy in AKS
-- requirement:
+- requirement for running in your own system:
     * az cli version 2.0.61 or later
-    * run az --version to verify you have az cli version 2.0.61
+    * run "az --version" to verify you have az cli version 2.0.61
     * if you don't have, visit: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

-- The following should be run in Azure Cloud Shell where your AKS is installed
+- If the above requirements cannot be met, then use Azure Cloud Shell where your AKS is installed.

 ```sh
 az extension add --name aks-preview